 - fractured cusps of teeth (corners of the teeth breaking off)

-- healthy teeth requiring root canal therapy for unknown reason (due to the teeth being compressed into their sockets restricting blood flow into the tooth and tooth nerve death).
+- healthy teeth requiring root canal therapy for unknown reasons (due to the teeth being compressed into their sockets restricting blood flow into the tooth and tooth nerve death).

 Chronic Myofascial Pain (CMP)

-Myofascial pain refers to pain originating in the muscles and fascia covering of the muscles that refers pain to adjacent regions or structures.
+Myofascial pain refers to pain originating in the muscles and fascia covering of the muscles, which refers pain to adjacent regions or structures.
 The hallmark of myofascial pain is the development of trigger points, which are painful spasms inside a larger muscle group that feel like a knot or lump in the muscle.
 These muscle spasms can persist for months and even years and cause a myriad of symptoms.
-A primary trigger point can spread into other muscle groups and form secondary trigger points. in this way, the condition can spread and cause widespread pain symptoms.
+A primary trigger point can spread into other muscle groups and form secondary trigger points in adjacent muscles.
+In this way, the condition can spread and cause widespread pain symptoms.
 There is some evidence that CMP has a genetic basis and is activated by a trauma.
 In the case of sleep-related bruxism, the trauma is obvious: the overloading of the muscles.